A Number Sense as an Emergent Property of the Manipulating Brain: Methods

-In different experiments we allowed up to eight objects per image (\textbf{Figs. \ref{fig:errors}, \ref{fig:trainx_test8}}) and thirty objects per image (\textbf{Figs. \ref{fig:embedding_space}, \ref{fig:psychometric_curves}, \ref{fig:unsupervised_numerosity}}) in order to assess whether the network can generalize to tasks on scenes containing previously unseen numbers of objects.
+In different experiments we allowed up to eight objects per image (Figs. \ref{fig:errors}, \ref{fig:trainx_test8}) and thirty objects per image (Figs.~\ref{fig:embedding_space},~\ref{fig:quantity_estimation_fig}A,~\ref{fig:quantity_estimation_fig}B) in order to assess whether the network can generalize to tasks on scenes containing previously unseen numbers of objects.
 The first test set (up to 8 objects) was generated following the same recipe as the training set.
 The second test (up to 30 objects) set was generated to have random images with the specified number of objects (without using actions), this test set is guaranteed to be balanced.
+In section~\ref{sec-covariates}, we use the 30 object test set to estimate covariates for numerosity and analyze their impact on task performance.
+We were unable to find an image property that would ``explain away'' the abstraction of number (Fig. \ref{fig:covariates_fig}).
+We note that a principled analysis of the information that is carried out by individual object images is still missing from the literature~\cite{testolin2020visual} and this point deserves more attention.